RonMcKay/capacitive-soil-moisture-sensor/README.md

     git clone --recurse-submodules https://github.com/RonMcKay/capacitive-soil-moisture-sensor

-The PCB design is done in KiCad.
+The PCB design is done in KiCad 5.
 You are pretty much good to go if you open the project with KiCad.
-The only thing that you need to add is the environment variable `MYSLOCAL={root-path-to-the-hardware-folder}/lib`
+The only thing that you need to add is the environment variable `MYSLOCAL={root-path-to-the-hardware-folder}/lib` (Go to "Preferences" -> "Configure Paths")

 For programming and burning the bootloader I use [Visual Studio Code](https://code.visualstudio.com/) together with [PlatformIO](https://platformio.org/) and [MiniCore](https://github.com/MCUdude/MiniCore)